(Updated 2023-06-22) If you’ve heard about TCP keepalive but aren’t sure what that is, read on. If you’ve ever been surprised by error messages like:

 The default values for the keepalive parameters vary from operating system to operating system.
 On Linux and Windows, the default values are:

-- keepalive idle time: 2 hours on both Linux and Windows
+- keepalive idle time: 2 hours on Linux, MacOS and Windows

-- keepalive interval: 75 seconds on Linux, 1 second on Windows
+- keepalive interval: 75 seconds on Linux and MacOS, 1 second on Windows

-- keepalive count: 9 on Linux, 10 on Windows (this value cannot be changed on Windows)
+- keepalive count: 8 on MacOS, 9 on Linux and 10 on Windows (this value cannot be changed on Windows)

 Using TCP keepalive to keep an idle database session alive